freenas/freenas-docs/userguide/system.rst

 #endif truenas

-The system checks daily for updates and will download an update when one is available.
-It also issues an alert when a new update becomes available.
+The system checks daily for updates and downloads an update if one is available.
+An alert is issued when a new update becomes available.
 The automatic check and download of updates is disabled by unsetting :guilabel:`Check for Updates Daily and Download if Available`.